 Failing to transfer .blog domain

 Before the transfer, I checked that my domain’s WHOIS information clearly said “CLIENT TRANSFER PROHIBITED”.
 Which means the old registrar doesn’t permit other registrars to initiate any requests to transfer the domain.
-This is called a domain lock, and is something the customer usually have to turn off themselves prior to transferring the domain name.
+This is called a domain lock, and is something the customer usually have to turn off themselves before transferring the domain name.

 Hover incorrectly identified my domain as unlocked and said it was ready for transfer.
 I went ahead and tried transferring it, and unsurprisingly it failed as the domain was locked.
 In an automated email from Hover, they even incorrectly misidentified the problem and laid the blame on me: “Your transfer of ctrl.blog to Hover failed because the transfer auth code provided was incorrect.”